DuncanSchouten/barber-jekyll/_works/100-dinners.md

 ### Usability testing

-The simplicity of the website meant that **few problems were encountered when we engaged people for "guerilla" usability testing.**
+The simplicity of the website meant that **few problems were encountered when we engaged people for "guerrilla" usability testing.**

-The one area that was improved based on user feedback was the inclusion of a dropdown on the page of dinner listings, allowing users to filter by region.
+The singular area that was improved based on user feedback was the inclusion of a dropdown on the page of dinner listings, allowing users to filter by region.
 This feature was implemented before launch.

 <!-- * Need for a country/region filter -->